Recoskie/swingIO/README.md

 # VHex

 [RandomAccessFileV](https://github.com/Recoskie/RandomAccessFileV) Is a powerful mapping tool for fragmented data.
 This component is designed to have both a simulated Virtual memory space mode, and file offset mode.
 For mapping and modifying binary applications.
+Or the virtual map can also be used to map fragmented data in disk images when doing data recovery.

 ```java
 import javax.swing.*;